pymc-devs/pymc/docs/source/developer_guide.rst

         return ValueGradFunction(self.logpt, grad_vars, extra_vars, **kwargs)

-``ValueGradFunction`` is a callable class which isolates part of the Theano graph to compile additional Theano functions.
-PyMC3 relies on ``theano.clone`` to copy the ``model.logpt`` and replace its input.
+``ValueGradFunction`` is a callable class which isolates part of the Aesara graph to compile additional Aesara functions.
+PyMC3 relies on ``aesara.clone_replace`` to copy the ``model.logpt`` and replace its input.
 It does not edit or rewrite the graph directly.

 .. code:: python

     class ValueGradFunction:
-        """Create a theano function that computes a value and its gradient.
+        """Create a aesara function that computes a value and its gradient.
         ...
         """
         def __init__(self, logpt, grad_vars, extra_vars=[], dtype=None,